Pepinni/Q-Series/README.md

    > mongod
    >
-3. You login with the host's gmail-ID, you will be taken to the admin page.
+3. When you login with the host's gmail-ID, you will be taken to the admin page.
 The administrator has the following functionalities in control:

    1. Add a new Quiz.
    2. Add and delete questions corresponding to a Quiz.